-This version of this Recommendation only provides those functional components (based on G.805) and architectural models required to model an Ethernet service carried by a Single-Segment Pseudowire (PW) (SS-PW) over co-routed bi-directional LSPs, which may be hierarchical.
-It also provides functional component (based on G.805) and architectural models required to model point-to-point and point-to-multipoint unidirectional LSPs.
+This version of this Recommendation only provides those functional components (based on ITU-T G.805) and architectural models required to model an Ethernet service carried by a single-segment pseudowire (SS-PW) over co-routed bidirectional LSPs, which may be hierarchical, and do not use penultimate hop popping (PHP).

-Other clients for LSPs (e.g. Internet Protocol (IP)) and PWs and modes of operation (e.g. Multi-Segment Pseudowire (MS-PW), associated bi-directional LSPs) as described in [IETF tp-fw] are supported as defined in [IETF tp-fw] but are not modelled in this version of the Recommendation.
-Models for other clients will be added in future versions of this Recommendation.
+Other clients for LSPs (e.g., Internet Protocol (IP)), and PWs and modes of operation (e.g., multi-segment pseudowire (MS-PW) or associated bidirectional LSPs), as described in [IETF RFC 5921], are supported as defined in [IETF RFC 5921] and [IETF RFC 6215] but are not modelled in this version of the Recommendation.
+They will be added in future versions of this Recommendation.